-There are three primary documents that a school can request from a caregiver to confirm that the child or youth is in foster care and that the caregiver has education decision-making authority for the child: (1) the CA Caregiver Authorization form, (2) a letter from CA, and (3) a court order.
-Regardless of which of these documents is provided to the school, documents containing information regarding the student's status as a youth in foster care are confidential.
+There are three primary documents that a school can request from a caregiver to confirm that the student is in foster care and that the caregiver has educational decision-making authority for the student: (1) the CA Caregiver Authorization form, (2) a School Notification form and (3) a court order.
+Regardless of which of these documents is provided to the school, documents containing information regarding the foster care status are confidential.
 They should be kept in a secure area, such as a locked file cabinet, and only shared with other school personnel on a "need-to-know" basis (see page 39).